RespiraWorks/Ventilator/software/controller/README.md

 Description: USB2.0-Serial
 ```

+**TODO:** add this search functionality to script

 Now you can build and upload to the device.
-**Note:** The following command should be run in this directory (same as where `platformnio.ini` lives).
+**Note:** The following command should be run in this directory (same as where `platformio.ini` lives).

 ```
 $ pio run -t upload
 ```

 A more convenient way to run is to use the `./controller.sh run`.
-If you have multiple Nucleos that you
-want to deploy to, you should consult the [platformio configuration guide](platformio).
+If you have multiple Nucleos that you want to deploy to, you should consult the [platformio configuration guide](platformio).
+**TODO:** make the script do this configuring for you

 ### USB permission problems

-If `pio device list` did not show the Nucleo as, for example, when attempting to deploy directly from the Raspberry Pi,
-you may have to give yourself rw permission on the USB device.
+If `pio device list` did not show the Nucleo as, for example, when attempting to deploy directly from the Raspberry Pi, you may have to give yourself rw permission on the USB device.

 Find the device ID with `lsusb`.
-Let us assume in this case, that it shows
-`Bus 001 Device 004: ID 0483:374b STMicroelectronics ST-LINK/V2.1`.
+Let us assume in this case, that it shows `Bus 001 Device 004: ID 0483:374b STMicroelectronics ST-LINK/V2.1`.

 Add a udev rule for that device that mounts it with 666 permission.
-For example, create a file
-`/etc/udev/rules.d/99-openocd.rules` with the following line:
+For example, create a file `/etc/udev/rules.d/99-openocd.rules` with the following line:

 ```
 ATTRS{idVendor}=="0483", ATTRS{idProduct}=="374b", MODE="666"